Church of Sweden proclaims God gender-neutral.

-After an eight-day meeting, concluded on Thursday 23 November, the Church of Sweden has decided to refrain from using terms such as “he” and “Lord” to refer to the supreme deity.
-Instead, its clergy, as well as its members, are now encouraged and obliged to use less specific and gender neutral terms, The Guardian reports.
+After an eight-day meeting that concluded on Thursday 23 November, the Church of Sweden has decided to refrain from using terms such as “he” and “Lord” to refer to the supreme deity.
+Instead, its clergy, as well as its members, are now encouraged and obliged to use less specific and gender-neutral terms, The Guardian reports.

 The Church of Sweden, an Evangelical Lutheran national church, is the largest Christian denomination in Sweden and the third-largest Lutheran denomination in the world.
 With over 6 million baptized members, this is, by a large margin, the largest church in Sweden, a country with the population of 10 million.
-The Church of Sweden has a 251-member decision-making body, so the decision to proclaim the supreme being gender neutral was well thought out, planned and voted on.
+The Church of Sweden has a 251-member decision-making body, so the decision to proclaim the supreme being gender neutral was well-thought out, planned, and voted on.

 Church’s archbishop, Antje Jackelén, told the Swedish TT news agency: “God is beyond our gender determinations, God is not human.”
 Antje Jackelén is the first woman to be appointed as bishop after a popular vote.
 She has published several works on the relationship between science and religious faith.
-Jackelén also endorses the theory of evolution and supports same-sex marriage in church.
+Jackelén also endorses the theory of evolution and supports same-sex marriage in the church.

 Apart from The Guardian, major news outlets, such as Metro and Chicago Tribune, have reported on this.
 A Danish newspaper, Kristeligt Dagblad, talked to an associate theology professor at Lund University, Christer Pahlmblad, who criticized the decision, claiming that it “does not respect the common theology heritage.”

-This is not the first time the Church of Sweden has made headlines for, what some would call bizarre controversies.
-For instance, in 2015, church’s bishop Gerd Eva Cecilia Brunne, wanted to remove crosses and Christian symbols to make her church more inviting to Muslim migrants.
-Miss Brunne is also the first openly lesbian bishop of a mainstream church, in history.
+This is not the first time the Church of Sweden has made headlines for what some would call bizarre controversies.
+For instance, in 2015, church’s bishop, Gerd Eva Cecilia Brunne, wanted to remove crosses and Christian symbols to make her church more inviting to Muslim migrants.
+Miss Brunne is also the first openly lesbian bishop of a mainstream church.

 Church of Sweden to stop referring to God as 'he' or 'Lord' https://t.co/BjmwEIlgHj